A lab-based test of the gravitational redshift with a miniature clock network: Introduction

 For two otherwise identical clocks experiencing the same gravitational field with a height difference $\Delta h$, their frequency difference $\delta f$ due to the gravitational redshift is given by

 where $f$ is the clock frequency, $c$ is the speed of light, and $g$ is the gravitational acceleration.
 Near the surface of Earth, this amounts to a fractional frequency shift of $1.1\times10^{-18}$ per centimeter of vertical displacement.
-With optical clocks now reaching instabilities and inaccuracies at the level of $10^{-18}$ and below~\cite{mcgrew_atomic_2018,bothwell_jila_2019,Brewer_IonClock_2019}, they are becoming a sensitive probe of the point to point geopotential at the sub-centimeter scale, where they are expected to outperform other methods of geodesy that do not make use of spatial averaging~\cite{Delva_ProspectsGeo_2013,takano_geopotential_2016,lion_determinationGeo_2017,grotti_geodesy_2018,mcgrew_atomic_2018}.
+With optical clocks now reaching instabilities and inaccuracies at the level of $10^{-18}$ and below~\cite{mcgrew_atomic_2018,bothwell_jila_2019,Brewer_IonClock_2019,additional_ref_1,additional_ref_3}, they are becoming a sensitive probe of the point to point geopotential at the sub-centimeter scale, where they are expected to complement other methods of geodesy~\cite{geodesy_1,geodesy_2,geodesy_3,Delva_ProspectsGeo_2013,takano_geopotential_2016,lion_determinationGeo_2017,grotti_geodesy_2018,mcgrew_atomic_2018,additional_ref_2}.
 For example, a blinded comparison between two independent Yb optical lattice clocks was recently performed with accuracy, instability and reproducibility all at the level required to resolve sub-cm height differences~\cite{mcgrew_atomic_2018}.
-In addition, a measurement of the frequency gradient due to the gravitational redshift across a single millimeter-scale atom ensemble was recently performed~\cite{bothwell_resolving_2022}.
-However, to our knowledge, relativistic measurements of sub-centimeter scale height differences between separate atom ensembles have not yet been demonstrated.
+In addition, the frequency gradient due to the gravitational redshift across a single millimeter-scale atom ensemble was recently observed using Rabi spectroscopy of ${}^{87}$Sr without the use of a blinding offset and taking advantage of an 8-mHz linewidth clock laser~\cite{bothwell_resolving_2022}.